castle is first mentioned in 1116 as Castell Arberth when it was burned

 North of these were a hall block and centrally in the curtain

-towards the town to the north.
+towards the town on the north side.

 not join me at other Lost Welsh Castles next Spring?